ZainabGhauri/64-Bit-OS-Kernel-/README.md

+# ZAINAB GHAURI
+# CMS ID : 296357
+# CAO - ASSIGNMENT

 # Our 64-Bit-OS-Kernel-
 PRINTING STRING OF LETTERS ( NUST ) USING THIS :

-# ZAINAB GHAURI
-# CMS ID : 296357
-# CA0 - ASSIGNMENT

 The Repository holds all the code neccesary for making an OS.